CognitiveBuild/Chatbot/docs/DOCKER.md

 	ENV APPLICATION_API_URL https://your_block_chain_service.mybluemix.net/api/order/newinfo

-Now you're ready for building the docker image.
+Now you're ready for building the Docker image.

 ##### After installing the Docker, open `Terminal` on **macOS** or `cmd` on **Windows**

-### Build docker image
+### Build Docker image
 ##### Go to `/Chatbot/docker/` folder under the Chatbot project root folder from the `Terminal` or `cmd`

 - Find your `Terminal` from `macOS`